ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ### Public Key Response

-The KDC receiving a Public Key Request MUST check that it is storing a valid access token from that client for that group identifier (identified by the endpoint).

-If that is not the case, i.e. it does not store a valid access token or this is not valid for that client for the requested group identifier, the KDC MUST respond with a 4.01 (Unauthorized) error message.
 If the Public Key Request is a POST request and the 'get_pub_keys' parameter is an empty CBOR Array, the KDC MUST treat the request as malformed and respond with a 4.00 (Bad Request) error message.

 Otherwise, the KDC replies to the Client with a Public Key Response, whose paylaod is a CBOR map including only the parameter 'pub_keys' defined for the Key Distribution Response in {{ssec-key-distribution-response}}.